kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 **Background:** Kubectl Apply

 Kubectl apply is intended to provide a declarative workflow for working with the Kubernetes API.
-Similar to Kustomize, `apply` (client-side) pre-processes Resource Config and transforms it into Kubernetes patches sent to the apiserver (transformation is a function of live cluster state and Resource Config).
+Similar to kustomize, `apply` (client-side) pre-processes Resource Config and transforms it into Kubernetes patches sent to the apiserver (transformation is a function of live cluster state and Resource Config).
 Apply addresses user friction such as: